What is Greentech? 7 startups to Watch in 2022

 Following COP26, world leaders will work together “to turbo-charge the uptake of clean technologies”, by imposing worldwide standards and policies.
 An important outcome for COP26 was to encourage private investment in low-carbon technologies.
 It’s hoped that the development of green technology will help draw in trillions of pounds in private finance for cutting emissions in the coming years.

-The growing demand for climate action and the important role that technology will play makes Greentech an important part of the world’s response to climate change.
+The growing demand for climate action and the important role that technology will play makes Greentech a key part of the world’s response to climate change.
 Greentech has a role to play across all sectors, including important carbon-producing sectors like steel, road transport, agriculture, hydrogen, and electricity.

-As a forward-looking and conscientious company, here at Accountancy Cloud we don’t just care about a company’s journey through to growth, we also care about the future of the planet, and that’s why we’ve created this list of Greentech startups to watch in 2022.
+As a forward-looking and conscientious company, we don’t just care about a company’s journey through to growth, we also care about the future of the planet.
+So, let's take a look at the Greentech startups to watch in 2022.

 Greentech is not limited to certain sectors or existing technologies.
 Rather, it loosely describes all technologies that innovate or adapt our infrastructure, hardware and habits to help protect the climate.

 The Covid-19 pandemic was responsible for a shift away from the high street and an acceleration of the take up of online shopping.
 Every order placed online has an impressive journey to complete.
-It makes its way from the place of manufacture to a warehouse (carbon emissions), it’s then stored, packed and sorted (carbon emissions) before making its way onto a logistics solution and delivery (carbon emissions).
+It makes its way from the place of manufacture to a warehouse (carbon emissions), it’s then stored, packed and sorted (more carbon emissions) before making its way onto a logistics solution and delivery (and, you guessed it, another dose of carbon emissions).

 Magway aims to reduce carbon emissions and pollution whilst creating an improved and more efficient logistics infrastructure.